Seirdy/seirdy.one/content/posts/website-best-practices.md

 ### Tap targets

-Tap targets should be at least 44 pixels tall and wide [according to the WCAG](https://www.w3.org/TR/WCAG22/#target-size-enhanced); this is large enough to easily tap on a touch&shy;screen.
+Tap targets should be at least 44 pixels tall and wide [according to the WCAG](https://www.w3.org/TR/WCAG22/#target-size-enhanced); this is large enough to easily tap on a touchscreen.
 The WCAG makes an exception for inline targets, like links in a paragraph.

-[Google has more aggressive tap-target recommen&shy;dations](https://web.dev/tap-targets/ "{id='google-tap-target'}"): it recommends raising the limit 48&nbsp;px with with 8&nbsp;px gaps, going so far as to make tap target size a ranking factor in search.
+[Google has more aggressive tap-target recommendations](https://web.dev/tap-targets/ "{id='google-tap-target'}"): it recommends raising the limit 48&nbsp;px with with 8&nbsp;px gaps, going so far as to make tap target size a ranking factor in search.

 The edges of a touch screen are often tap-targets (the top edge might toggle navigation or scroll to the top, the bottom may have home/back buttons, and the right side may have a scrollbar), so keep elements slightly away from those.
 Keeping away from edges is doubly important on phones: they may have rounded edges that are easy to miss-tap, or reinforced cases that make the very edge of a screen difficult to reach.